"The way you accept Ashtanga yoga is the way you will accept other outside challenges in life" - Rory Trollen

 - Advanced Series

-Intro to Ashtanga Class– There are two 75-minute Intro to Ashtanga classes during the week where your instructor will introduce you to some of the foundations inherent within the Ashtanga Yoga system including movement with breath, concentration, and postures or “Asanas” that originate from a traditional Ashtanga practice.
+Intro to Ashtanga Class– Intro to Ashtanga class is a 75-minute class on Thursday evening.
+Rebecca will introduce you to some of the foundations inherent within the Ashtanga Yoga system including movement with breath, concentration, and postures or “Asanas” that originate from a traditional Ashtanga practice.

 Primary Series Class – Saturday’s 90-minute Primary Series class will more closely follow a traditional Ashtanga yoga primary series led class.
 In time, once students start to gain an understanding of the series, this session may develop into a Mysore style type of class where each student practices at their own pace.